Race day 11/18/2018

 I have taken a different approach to training this year.
 My job has become much busier, requiring 60 hour weeks.
 My free time available for training has been drastically reduced.
 The time efficiency will be the key to adequate training.
 Not a moment of the day can be wasted.
 Every spare moment involves either cycling, running, or planning it.
 I carry my running gear in my car at all times.
 My training volume is about 40% less than 2017.
 I almost always ride and run by myself.
 I love being alone.

 Another strategy I have employed is much simpler: weight loss.
 In order to accommodate lower training volume, I am hoping that being lighter will improve speed and endurance.
 It seems to be working.
+In 2017 my race weight was 184 lbs.
+I have lost significant weight.
+I am down to 168 lbs, with a BMI of 21.
+The weight loss came over the last month.

 I have lost about a half pound per day.
 This was accomplished by simple caloric reduction.
 My running has definitely become more comfortable at a lower weight.
 I do not think I can drop lower than a BMI of 21.
 I need a new belt.
 My ribs are sticking out and I can feel my own spleen.